isaacnmm/pestpolicy-hugo2XX/content/posts/does-salt-kill-fleas/index.md

 , you will be pleasantly surprised to learn that there is some truth in this.
 Using salt is a more natural way of treating the problem effectively - dawn soap for fleas
 .
-Fleas can be a real nuisance, and often the use of chemicals and sprays to kill them off can be just as hazardous to the more welcome members of the family.�Read Also:
+Fleas can be a real nuisance, and often the use of chemicals and sprays to kill them off can be just as hazardous to the more welcome members of the family.Read Also:
 [Does Salt Kill Bed Bugs?](https://pestpolicy.com/does-salt-kill-bed-bugs/) https://www.youtube.com/watch?v=G0E1BfAEnUs&t=27s
 ## How Does Salt Kill Fleas?